For the first time in history, we are seeing up to five generations in the workplace.

 This shifting professional landscape means that some members of the Silent Generation in their 70s and Baby Boomers could be sharing an office with, or even being managed by, millenials in their mid-twenties.

 With so many generational perspectives at play, how do you successfully manage a multigenerational office?
-And how do you design benefits that suit everyone’s needs?
+How do you design benefits that suit everyone’s needs?
+And how do you promote wellness in the workplace in a way that everyone can join in?

 To start, the key is understanding the most common needs and stresses experienced by different age groups, and planning with consideration for where they are in their lives.